 Lt.
-General Russel L. Honoré, aka the Ragin' Cajun, will speak Feb.
+General Russel L. Honoré will speak Feb.
 15 in Dallas on environmental justice issues.
+In addition, he will be the guest on Think, 90.1 FM, on Feb.
+14, noon to 1 p.m.
 Photos courtesy of General Honore.com.

 Jan.
 11, 2019

-A retired Lt.
-General who’s turned his focus to combating environmental injustice is coming to Dallas Feb.
+A retired general who’s turned his focus to combating environmental injustice is touring Dallas Feb.
 13-15.

 As the commander of Joint Task Force Katrina, Lt.
 General Russel L. Honoré became known as the “Category 5 General” for his leadership in coordinating military relief efforts in post-hurricane New Orleans.

-A decorated 37-year army veteran and global authority on leadership and emergency preparedness, Louisiana native Gen. Honoré, aka the Ragin’ Cajun, is now mobilizing the GreenARMY in his home state.
+A decorated 37-year army veteran and global authority on leadership and emergency preparedness, Louisiana native Gen. Honoré is now mobilizing the GreenARMY in his home state.
 The mission of the alliance of civic, community and environmental groups and concerned citizens is to effect meaningful social, political and environmental change in Louisiana, according to the website.

 Honoré became involved in environmental issues when residents from Bayou Corne, frustrated by the lack of action in the wake of a devastating sinkhole, requested assistance.
 General Honoré came to recognize the barrage of environmental issues facing Louisiana, from the levee board lawsuit to clean water, and he decided something needed to change.